9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 Nothing like that.
 The sea lions decided that those are their benches and they would through away anything that they find on their way.
 I know for a fact as I saw one of them throwing my stuff away in order to make room for his nap.
 I couldn’t stop laughing.

 Isabela Island is a laid-back place of 3000 inhabitants who all know each other.
 A long stretch of beach is lined by lovely hotels and restaurants.
-There is not a lot to do rather than snorkeling and a few interesting tours.
+There is not a lot to do other than snorkeling and a few interesting tours.

-Here below I will tell you all about it.
+Below I will tell you all about it.

-Things to do in Isabela island Galapagos on your own
+Things to do in Isabela Island, Galapagos, on your own

 1. Snorkeling at Concha de Perla, Isla Isabela